EricRicketts/LaunchSchool/ProgrammingFoundations/lesson_6_slightly_larger_programs/twentyone_bonus/twentyone_notes.md

  		1. Display dealer and player cards
  		2. Along with a message indicating player stays
-	4. Check the bust flag, if busted exit the player turn loop
+	4. Check the bust flag, if busted exit the player turn loop and move to the next round of play
 4. Dealer turn: hit or stay
 	1. Draw a third card and then display all cards
 	2. Strict rule repeat hit until total >= 17